viktorsmari/viktorsmari.github.io/orihuela.md

   </div>
 </div>

+Things to avoid when building bike lanes
+- 90 degree turns
+- Rough edges or curbs

 #### Orihuela Costa statistics
 Many foreigners live in Orihuela Costa, either full time or part time.
 These are often people from northern Europe that are used to biking, and you can see people over 65 riding their bikes around the area.